awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `networkConfiguration`
 Type: Object
 Required: No
 The network configuration for the service\.
 This parameter is required for task definitions that use the `awsvpc` network mode to receive their own Elastic Network Interface, and it is not supported for other network modes\.
 If using the Fargate launch type, the `awsvpc` network mode is required\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.\.
+For more information, see [Amazon ECS task networking](task-networking.md)\.\.
 `awsvpcConfiguration`
 Type: Object
 Required: No